votingworks/vxsuite/docs/development.md

 flag to apply to.
 Flag values set in project files will override those set at the root. `.env.local` file will also override a default `.env` file at either a project or root level.
-To generate a `.env.local` file properly run the `pnpm configure-dev` command.
+To generate a `.env.local` file properly run the `pnpm configure-env` command.
 If you are using VxDev you can run the `pnpm configure-vxdev-env` command BEFORE running the update code program.

 ### Use `zod` for validating/parsing JSON data